How long does it take to convert a bike?

 What is the difference between a 250W, 500W, 750W and 1000W motor?

 Simply, power and speed.
 The 250W, 500W, and 750W BBS01B motors are very similar.
-Side by side, they look the same and weigh the same.
+Side by side, they look the same.
 The European and UK E-Bike wattage limit is 250W, and anything over this is not deemed road legal.
 The 250W motor can boost your ride by up to 15mph, the 500W motor can boost your ride by up to 20mph, and the 750W can boost your ride by up to 25mph.
 The 250W motor we stock can actually be reprogrammed, also known as “Hot Rodding”, however, we provide no information on this, nor recommend it.
 The 1000W BBSHD motor has a different design than the others, and this is primarily so that the motor can run at higher temperatures.
 The fins on the BBSHD’s casing are heatsinks which enable the motor to draw more power, creating greater torque capabilities without the motor overheating.
 The downside to this however, means the motor weighs an extra 2.5kg that the BBS01B’s, and speed wise can only boost your ride by up to 30mph.
 Other than that, the best motor for you depends on which best fits your riding style.

 Will a Mid-Drive Motor break my chain?